compspec/fractale-mcp/README.md

 #### TODO

+- We will need, for on-premises models, a setup where we *choose* the tool.
+Gemini is so good it doesn't need this so I'm not developing it yet.
 - refactor examples
-- debug why the startup is so slow.

 ### Design Choices